 Polarizing filters are very effective for removing reflections in water, windows, or any reflective surface, so experiment with one.

-You can also control the highlights in the background that is being reflected.
+You can also control the highlights in the background that are being reflected.
 Unless the image is very white, highlights will usually stand out.
-People with white shirts, white cars, anything white, will stand out.
+People with white shirts, white cars, and anything with white will stand out.

 Angle yourself so that they don’t show up in your reflection or so they are out of the way and not distracting.

 If you are photographing a scene through a window, reflected lighting and white objects from the interior will often annoyingly get in your way to ruin the image.

 Angle yourself, so these highlights will not be shown in the scene.
 If you can, shut off all the lights in the room, which will help with the reflections.
 This should help you capture a clear view in your reflection photography, like this one here.

 Finally, be careful about reflecting text in reflection photography.
 Our eyes are naturally drawn to words in an image, which will be flipped around when reflected.
 This can distract your viewer.

 Sometimes it could add something interesting to the image, but avoiding large words in the reflection is generally a good idea.

 Test out both a shallow and deep depth of field in your reflection photography.
 A shallow depth of field will blur the reflection more to create a pretty pattern and view.
 A deep depth of field will show the reflections closer to their true form.

 Both can be beneficial depending on the type of scene you are creating, so think about what aperture might be best before you take a photograph.